drivenet/yc-signature-problem/README.md

 Demoes signature validation problem with Yandex.Cloud S3 service.
-To illustrate the problem it tries to create several empty files with different names.
+To illustrate the problem it tries to access several objects with different names.

 The names that do not contain characters that need URI escaping go through fine, but the ones that do, well, look for yourself.